+'''

-''' Configure default bpf_file to use for filtering what traffic reaches snort.
-For more information see snort -h command line options (-F)
+Configure default bpf_file to use for filtering what traffic reaches snort.
+For more information so

 #

 config bpf_file:

 #

 '''

 BPF filters can be set per packet acquisition method, with the "bpf-filter: <file>" yaml option and in a file using the -F command line option.